‘Drugs are everywhere’ - police admit supply to city unchanged despite 1,000 arrests

 And despite more than 1,000 arrests to disrupt it in the last two years, the drug supply has not diminished, as senior police officers warn it could get worse.

-Amid the maze of housing blocks around Old Palace Road the last year there have been stabbings, a shooting and tenants evicted from flats being used for drug dealing.
+Amid the maze of housing blocks around Old Palace Road there have been stabbings, a shooting and tenants evicted from flats being used for drug dealing.

 Vulnerable drug addicts - moved into social housing stock in the area - can become prey for violent ‘county lines’ gangs from London or Merseyside.